ryanw3bb/unity-native-toolkit/README.md

 ```
 For iOS builds make sure you have Scripting Backend set to IL2CPP and Architecture set to Universal in Unity Build Settings.

 For Android builds Write Access needs to be set to External (SDCard) to allow saving of images, and Build System set to Gradle.
+A minimum API level of 16 and target API level of 27 was used during testing.

 ## Documentation
 Detailed API documentation can be found here:
 http://secondfury.com/nativetoolkit/

 ## Notes
-The example project was built using Unity 2018.2.11f1 and the libraries using Android Studio 3.1.3 and Xcode 10.1.
+The example project was built using Unity 2018.2.20f1 and the libraries using Android Studio 3.1.3 and Xcode 10.1.

 Android (Java) source located in Android/app/src/main/java/
 iOS (Obj-C) source located in iOS/NativeToolkit/